entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - Zhu *et al*.
 (2019): "It is present in the *Qilinyu* with the dual articulation, and those placoderms in which the neck joints are categorized as ‘ginglymoid’ type; absent in antiarchs and those taxa with sliding neck joints."
 > - **Character 556 in "early gnathostome phylogeny github".**

 P2.
-Trunk ventral articular lamina develops into condyle: (0) absent, continuous along the articular lamina of the anterior dorsolateral plate; (1) present, the articular lamina develops into distinctive condyle.
+Trunk ventral articular lamina develops into flange or condyle: (0) absent, continuous along the articular lamina of the anterior dorsolateral plate; (1) present, the articular lamina develops into distinctive flange or condyle.
 > Zhu *et al*.
 (2019), Character 5; Zhu Y. *et al*.
 (2021), Character 358; Zhu Y. *et al*.
 (2022), Character 563; Cui *et al*.
 (2023), Character 562; Zhu Y. *et al*.
 (2019), Character 375; Trinajstic *et al*.
 (2019), Character 16.
 > - Zhu *et al*.
 (2019): "Ventral articular lamina on the trunk shield develops into flange or condyle distinct from the rest of the anterior margin of ADL.
 The well-defined flange or condyle is present in *Qilinyu*, *Eurycaraspis*, ptyctodonts and many arthrodires and absent in *Entelognathus* and basal arthrodire *Bryantolepis*."
 > - **Character 557 in "early gnathostome phylogeny github".**